East Carroll Parish, Louisiana: 2020 census

-As of the 2020 United States census, there were 7,459 people, 2,037 households, and 1,193 families residing in the parish.

-Out of Louisiana's 64 parishes, it is one of six that have an African-American Majority (2020).
+As of the 2020 census, there were 7,459 people in the parish.
+The median age was 36.0 years, 20.9% of residents were under the age of 18, and 14.8% of residents were 65 years of age or older.
+For every 100 females there were 139.3 males, and for every 100 females age 18 and over there were 152.4 males age 18 and over.

+The racial makeup of the parish was 27.5% White, 69.6% Black or African American, <0.1% American Indian and Alaska Native, 0.3% Asian, <0.1% Native Hawaiian and Pacific Islander, 0.5% from some other race, and 2.1% from two or more races.
+Hispanic or Latino residents of any race comprised 1.5% of the population.
+Of Louisiana's 64 parishes, it was one of six that had an African-American majority in 2020.

+<0.1% of residents lived in urban areas, while 100.0% lived in rural areas.

+There were 2,375 households in the parish, of which 33.1% had children under the age of 18 living in them.
+Of all households, 28.5% were married-couple households, 23.5% were households with a male householder and no spouse or partner present, and 40.9% were households with a female householder and no spouse or partner present.
+About 32.7% of all households were made up of individuals and 14.5% had someone living alone who was 65 years of age or older.
+There were 2,791 housing units, of which 14.9% were vacant.
+Among occupied housing units, 58.0% were owner-occupied and 42.0% were renter-occupied.
+The homeowner vacancy rate was 1.1% and the rental vacancy rate was 6.5%.

 Economy and poverty data

 East Carroll Parish is still largely agricultural, with 74% of its land devoted to crops.
 As farm labor needs have been reduced by mechanization and farms have been consolidated into larger units, jobs in the area have been reduced.
 Agriculture may take the form of aquaculture, and row crops.

 Of 3,197 counties ranked by the U.S. Census Bureau in 2011 for "estimated percent of people of all ages in poverty", East Carroll Parish was fifth.
 It was estimated that 44 percent of the rural county's residents lived in poverty.

 Education

 Public schools in East Carroll Parish are operated by the East Carroll Parish School Board, which covers the entire parish.
 In an infographic released by Graphiq, East Carroll Parish is ranked as the least educated parish in Louisiana with 32.29% of 25 year-olds without a high school diploma and 9.4% of 25 year-olds with a bachelor's degree or higher.